 Centennial Park and Moore Park Trust

-Centennial Parklands is managed by the Centennial Park and Moore Park Trust (ABN 37 220 827 521) - a NSW Government agency.
+Centennial Parklands comes under the authority of the Centennial Park and Moore Park Trust (ABN 37 220 827 521).

 The Trust is responsible for the long-term strategic planning of the Parklands, as well as the operational day-to-day management of the three parks - Centennial Park, Moore Park and Queens Park.
 The administration centre for the Trust is the Parklands Office, Centennial Park.